accesscode-2-1/gingerbread/unit-0/week-0.md

 * Last week’s goal - getting into the program, working on HTML and CSS
 * What went well (what goals did you meet?) - got into the progam! yay
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) -
+How?) - aligning the divs. researching the issues and reviewing what i have learned allowed me to retrace my steps and find my errors.
 * What is your goal for next week? - learn the git commands
 * What do you need help with? (peers sign up to help if they can) git commands

-Madeln Tavarez
+Madelyn Tavarez

 * Last week’s goal - Getting into the program
 * What went well (what goals did you meet?) - Got into the program, i am here and excited
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) -  I could have made it on time today.
-I hope to manage my time wisely to make it here 5 minutes early
+How?) -  The internet kept going down which led some of us to lag behind for a few minutes
-* What is your goal for next week? - become unconciously compellancy in git commands
+* What is your goal for next week? - become unconciously compellent in git commands
 * What do you need help with? (peers sign up to help if they can) git commands

-Jannaisey
+Janneisy Vidals

 * Last week’s goal - Get into the program
 * What went well (what goals did you meet?) -  I got in
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) - adding more practice to every lesson, familiarize  with technology,
+How?) - Adding more practice to every lesson, familiarize with terminology.
-* What is your goal for next week? - to memorize the git commands
+* What is your goal for next week? - To memorize the git commands
 * What do you need help with? (peers sign up to help if they can) getting to learn git

-Abass
+Abass Bayo-awoyemi

 * Last week’s goal - learn more about the program, put in effort to get in program
 * What went well (what goals did you meet?) - effort paid of since i am here!
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?) - the class was a bit large and it was a little difficult for the the TA to see the people in the middle
+How?) - The class was a bit large and it was a little difficult for the the TA's to physically get to some of the people in the middle. difficulties using JSbin when creating website.
 * What is your goal for next week? -  getting used to using terminal and git
-* What do you need help with? (peers sign up to help if they can) troubleshooting stuff in git
+* What do you need help with? (peers sign up to help if they can) troubleshooting stuff in git confidently

-Dison
+Dison Ruan

 * Last week’s goal - try to learn some java
 * What went well (what goals did you meet?) - learn basic sytax of java